Deus09/heard/ANONYMOUS_COMMENTS.md

 FROM comments
 WHERE user_id IS NULL;

--- 2025 yılı anonim yorum sayısı
+-- 2025 yılı anonim Tecrübe sayısı
 SELECT COUNT(*)
 FROM comments
 WHERE username LIKE 'anon2025%';